-Information about your child's targets and any extra support they receive at school may be recorded on an IEP (Individual Education Plan), Provision Map or Behaviour Support plan.(see page 6)
+Information about your child's targets and any extra support they receive at school may be recorded on an IEP (Individual Education Plan) or Provision Map (see page 6)

-Children thought to have special educational needs will be identified and supported through interventions.
+Children thought to have special educational needs will be identified.

 The level of support received may change throughout their time at school.
 School staff will speak to you if they think this should happen and will ask you for your opinion about this.